CSCfi/Kielipankki-korp-frontend-plugins/README.md

 been developed and are being used in [Kielipankki – The Language Bank of Finland](https://www.kielipankki.fi/language-bank/).

-Each individual plugin should be developed in a separate branch `plugins/`*plugin_name* starting from branch `plugins/root`.
-These branches are then merged into `plugins/dev-v9` and eventually into `plugins/master`.

 The files for plugin *plugin_name* should be in the directory `app/plugins/`*plugin_name*`/`, preferably containing a `README.md` file and organized into subdirectories similarly to the Korp frontend